Abdulmoiz-Ahmer/token-go/README.md

-# JWT & PASETO Implementation of the Token Based Authentication
+# Token-based authentication using JWT and PASETO